French Open 2017: Steffi Graf key to Andre Agassi's new role with Novak Djokovic

 Paris (CNN)Tennis' latest pairing of current and former men's grand slam champions owes a debt of gratitude to one of the greatest female players in history: Steffi Graf.

-It was the 22-time grand slam winner who convinced husband Andre Agassi to try and steer Novack Djokovic back into top form.
+It was the 22-time grand slam winner who convinced husband Andre Agassi to try and steer Novak Djokovic back into top form.

 "It was a surprise for me," Agassi tells Pat Cash for CNN's Open Court of his appointment, which Djokovic had been mulling over for weeks.